-The Great Resignation has made talent acquisition incredibly difficult for all organizations.
-But those who haven’t yet embraced digital transformation are struggling the most.
+Hiring and retaining top talent is a top priority for organizations everywhere, especially amid skill shortages in specific industries like IT.
+But those who haven’t yet embraced digital transformation face an uphill battle in this challenge.
 Manual, traditional talent acquisition tactics hinder an organization’s ability to not only attract top talent but retain current staff.
 It also causes the employee experience to suffer, which only makes matters worse.

 Today’s employees have new expectations for their employers, and many aren’t hesitating to resign if their expectations aren’t met.
 However, many of their new workplace requirements can be delivered using technology.
 More companies are prioritizing digital transformation to revamp their company culture and the way they do business.
-Let’s dive into 4 different reasons employees are fleeing their jobs and how technology can help solve these problems.
+Let’s dive into 5 different reasons employees resign and how technology can help solve these problems.

 1. Add Flexibility